Joyersch/Joyersch.Monogame/README.md

 # Joyersch.Monogame
-This repository contains custom logic specifically for now its just a titlecard!
+This repository contains a library for reuseable logic for games created with [Monogame](https://github.com/MonoGame/MonoGame) ([Website](https://www.monogame.net/)).

-# Requirements
-This project requires a reference of [MonoUtils](https://github.com/Joyersch/MonoUtils).
-Do to complication with git (manly data loss) the lib is not included as a (git) submodule anymore.
+This library not intended for widespread use!